Product Description

 Feedbacks |

 All feedback inputs are single-ended, 3.3 V logic levels.
-Check Safe Feedback section.
 The following feedback protocols are supported and can be used outside of the Functional Safety certification:

 |